-Brigel has taught, danced, and choreographed internationally for over eighteen years, performing in over 33 countries.
+Brigel has taught, danced, and choreographed internationally for over eighteen years, performing in around the world in the most well known dance festivals.
 From 2014 to 2020, he was artistic director of the Art Factory International Contemporary Dance Program, Bologna (Italy).
-He also collaborated with the Goethe Institut from 2013 to 2017 as a sponsored choreographer artist, developing and promoting German dance culture around the world.
+He also collaborated with the Goethe Institut from 2013 to 2017 as a sponsored choreographer artist, developing and promoting german dance culture around the world.
 Brigel’s collaboration with William Forsythe is ongoing, through performing Forsythe’s latest creation, A Quiet Evening of Dance since 2018 at major venues worldwide, pushing his personal choreographic research further and deepening Forsythe’s style.
 Based on his own artistic research and inspired by his 10-year collaboration with William Forsythe and The Forsythe Company, Brigel also leads international dance and choreography improvisation workshops at festivals, universities, and companies.
-In 2019 he was sponsored by Sadler’s Wells London and PACT Zollverein Essen for his latest creation NEIGHBOURS with Rauf “RubberLegz” Yasit, premiered in November 2019.
-Currently, he is developing a second production as choreographer for Sadler’s Wells, to premiere in 2022.
+In 2019 Brigel’s latest creation NEIGHBOURS with Rauf “RubberLegz” Yasit, was produced by Sadler’s Wells London and PACT Zollverein Essen and was premiered in Essen, Germany, and in 2021 was commissioned at Biennale de la Danse de Lyon.
+Currently, he is developing a second project produced by Sadler’s Wells, Van Cleef & Arpels premiering in London, UK in March 2021.
 Since 2015, he is the artistic curator at large at the Albanian Institute New York.